neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

 ![NCBI genome viewer screenshot 2](../assets/pp_t8_ncbi_viewer_interrupted_gene.png)

-The IS element insertion truncates the _clfA_ gene, which encodes an immunogenic surface protein involved in adhesion — a known virulence factor.
+The IS element insertion truncates the _clfA_ gene, which encodes an immunogenic surface protein involved in adhesion, a known virulence factor.

 ## Extracting the junction sequences